J. B. Priestley: Career

 The University of Bradford awarded Priestley the title of honorary Doctor of Letters in 1970 and he was awarded the Freedom of the City of Bradford in 1973.
-His connections with the city were also marked by the naming of the J. B. Priestley Library at the University of Bradford, which he officially opened in 1975, and by the larger-than-life statue of him, commissioned by the Bradford City Council after his death and which now stands in front of the National Media Museum.
+His connections with the city were also marked by the naming of the J. B. Priestley Library at the University of Bradford, which he officially opened in 1975, and by the larger-than-life statue of him, commissioned by the Bradford City Council after his death and which now stands in front of the National Science and Media Museum.

 Personal life

 Priestley had a deep love for classical music, especially chamber music.
 This love is reflected in a number of Priestley's works, notably his own favourite novel, Bright Day (Heinemann, 1946).
 His book Trumpets Over the Sea is subtitled "a rambling and egotistical account of the London Symphony Orchestra's engagement at Daytona Beach, Florida, in July–August 1967".

-In 1941 he played an important part in organising and supporting a fund-raising campaign on behalf of the London Philharmonic Orchestra, which was struggling to establish itself as a self-governing body after the withdrawal of Sir Thomas Beecham.
+In 1941, he played an important part in organising and supporting a fund-raising campaign on behalf of the London Philharmonic Orchestra, which was struggling to establish itself as a self-governing body after the withdrawal of Sir Thomas Beecham.
 In 1949 the opera The Olympians by Arthur Bliss, to a libretto by Priestley, was premiered.

 Priestley snubbed the chance to become a life peer in 1965 and also declined appointment as a Companion of Honour in 1969.
 But he did become a member of the Order of Merit in 1977.
 He also served as a British delegate to UNESCO conferences.

 Marriages

 Priestley was married three times.
 He also had a number of affairs, including a serious relationship with the actress Peggy Ashcroft.
 Writing in 1972, Priestley described himself as "lusty" and as one who has "enjoyed the physical relations with the sexes [...] without the feelings of guilt which seems to disturb some of my distinguished colleagues".

-In 1921 Priestley married Emily "Pat" Tempest, a music-loving Bradford librarian.
+In 1921, Priestley married Emily "Pat" Tempest, a music-loving Bradford librarian.
 Two daughters were born: Barbara (later known as the architect Barbara Wykeham) in 1923 and Sylvia (a designer known as Sylvia Goaman following her marriage to Michael Goaman) in 1924.
 In 1925, his wife died of cancer.

-In September 1926 Priestley married Jane Wyndham-Lewis (ex-wife of the one-time 'Beachcomber' columnist D. B. Wyndham-Lewis, no relation to the artist Wyndham Lewis); they had two daughters (including music therapist Mary Priestley, conceived in 1924 while Jane was still married to D. B. Wyndham-Lewis) and one son, the film editor Tom Priestley.
+In September 1926, Priestley married Jane Wyndham-Lewis (ex-wife of the one-time 'Beachcomber' columnist D. B. Wyndham-Lewis, no relation to the artist Wyndham Lewis); they had two daughters (including music therapist Mary Priestley, conceived in 1924 while Jane was still married to D. B. Wyndham-Lewis) and one son, the film editor Tom Priestley.
 During the Second World War Jane ran several residential nurseries for evacuated mothers and their children, many of whom had come from poor districts.
 For much of their married life they lived at 3, The Grove in Highgate, formerly the home of the poet Samuel Taylor Coleridge.

-In 1953 Priestley was divorced by his second wife and then married the archaeologist and writer Jacquetta Hawkes, with whom he collaborated on the play Dragon's Mouth.
+In 1953, Priestley was divorced by his second wife and then married the archaeologist and writer Jacquetta Hawkes, with whom he collaborated on the play Dragon's Mouth.
 The couple lived at Alveston, Warwickshire, near Stratford-upon-Avon, later in his life.